-□ A maximum of 5% of federal funds may be spent in section 100 (non-instructional).
+□ A maximum of 5% of federal funds may be spent in administration (non-instructional).
 Programs may negotiate a higher administrative rate if 5% is prohibitive.
-Programs may use available state funds for section 100 as needed, except for professional development.
+Programs may use available state funds for administration as needed, except for professional development.
 State funds may not be used for professional development expenses.